backspace/prison-rideshare-api/README.md

 * collecting and calculating gas and food expenses from the reports
 * tracking reïmbursements of expenses

+It’s currently specific to [Bar None’s prison rideshare project](https://barnoneblog.wordpress.com/rideshare/) but if you’re interested in adapting it, please let us know, we are interested in making it useful for others!

 ## Deployment

 This can be deployed to Heroku and Postgres.
 More on that to come.
 Required environment variables: